 Evan Forman is a writer interested in the fictions creeping into our increasingly warped reality, the mythology of modernity, and spooky interactions with the more-than-human world.
 This is his third published work, having two novellas in Arcbeatle Press’ 10,000 Dawns: A Poor Man’s Iliad anthology.
 He lives in Scotland and can be found at evanforman.com.

 Tyche McPhee Letts is getting better at describing herself in an author bio.
 She lives in Quebec alongside a small herd of guinea pigs.
 If you’re into Dr Who stuff, consider checking out her story in P.R.O.B.E.: Out of the Shadows, which features shapeshifting, Biblical literalism, and an account of rural life in England written by someone who’s never been there.

-Mark Laherty is a writer based in Waterford, Ireland.
-He is currently organising the 10,000 Dawns Winter Holiday Special.
-As a critic, he has appeared in the Mary Sue, Strange Horizons, and Imperica, among others.
-His favourite Doctor is Clara Oswald.
+Dillon O'Hara is a writer based in Limerick, Ireland.
+They are the Vice President of Arcbeatle Press and the co-editor of Making Spirits Bright.
+As a critic, they have appeared in the Mary Sue, Strange Horizons, and Imperica, among others.
+Their favourite Doctor is Clara Oswald.